 Bautzen is a historic city in eastern Germany, located on a granite outcrop around 50km to the east of Dresden.

-A number of the towers and fortifications constructed in the Middle Ages can still be viewed and the town is also the centre for the Sorbian people (one of Germany's officially-recognised minority cultures).
+A number of the towers and fortifications constructed in the Middle Ages can still be viewed and the town is also the cultural and administrative centre for the Sorbs, a Slavic people and one of Germany's officially-recognised minority cultures.

-Accommodation choices for Bautzen and information about how to get there are available on the following page:
+Hotel and other accommodation choices for Bautzen and information about how to get there by car or public transport are available on the following page:

 Bautzen Hotels & Travel

-Bautzen is built on the site of a former Sorb fortification, although archaeological digs have shown evidence of earlier German occupation.
+Bautzen is built on the site of a former Sorb fortification in eastern Saxony, although archaeological digs have shown evidence of earlier German occupation.

 As a border town in a strategic positions, Bautzen changed hands frequently in the early centuries of the Middle Ages, moving from the Holy Roman Empire to Czech control and into Polish hands before ending up in the Electorate of Saxony.